Vkumar-sys/INDUSTRIAL_PROJECT_3-Hospitality_Revenue_Analysis-/README.md

     being at bottom at 0.29 billion.

   ✔ In terms of Occupancy % by city Delhi tops the list with 60.55 % Occupancy and Bangalore is at the bottom among
-    the four available cities with 55.77 % Occupancy.
+    the four available cities with 55.77 % of Occupancy.

   ✔ In terms of Average rating by the city Delhi receives the highest rating of 3.8 on an average out of 5.